keya714/SanJoseTrafficPrediction/README.md

 # Traffic Accident High-Risk Zone Prediction

-This project utilizes PySpark and TensorFlow to build a predictive model for identifying high-risk motor vehicle accident zones based on demographic and location data.
+This project utilizes PySpark, Federated learning and TensorFlow to build a predictive model for identifying high-risk motor vehicle accident zones based on demographic and location data.
 The system processes large datasets efficiently and applies a neural network model to predict accident hotspots, supporting targeted public safety interventions.

 ---